areyesjr/areyesjr.github.io/_posts/2019-11-16-my-free-blog.md

 ## I found Jekyll!

-I set a goal for my self during 2019 and that goal was to become extremely fluent in markdown.
+I set a goal for myself during 2019 and that goal was to become extremely fluent in markdown.
 I started to research ways that I can practice and found jekyll.
 Jekyll is a parsing engine bundled as a ruby gem used to build static websites and is perfect to practice markdown!.

 > "Local development is a requirement! "